 Picking up where I left off in my last post, our American Business Class flight from Philadelphia to Paris landed nearly half an hour early, and contrary to what I expected, my wife and I found ourselves with our bags claimed and ready to go by 5 minutes to 7 in the morning.
 The “problem”, as it was, was that our onward flight to Prague wasn’t until 1:20 in the afternoon.
-Of course, the flip side of all of this was that we now had time to sneak into Paris itself for a little bit before returning for our onward flight.
+Of course, this meant we now had time to sneak into Paris itself for a little bit before our connection.
 I’ll take that kind of problem any day.

 I really had no particular plan or idea where we were going, so we decided to get off at the Saint Michel/Notre-Dame station and just walk around.
 A little before 8, we arrived at the station, and were greeted by this wonder of architecture as we made it up to street level.

 That’s the Cathedrale Notre-Dame de Paris, the marvel of French Gothic architecture dating to the middle of the 14th century.
 And as you can see, astonishingly,it’s almost completely devoid of people.
-Keep this in mind the next time you visit Paris; on a Sunday at 8:00 in the morning, you can walk right in to the Notre-Dame and have the place mostly to yourself.
-Just an hour and a half later, we walked by the courtyard again, and it had become a zoo full of tour groups and regular parishoners arriving for Sunday mass.
-On the other hand, the joy of finding a deserted Notre-Dame was overshadowed by the realization thad I’d left the famous #wheresupgrd hat on the plane.
+Keep this in mind the next time you visit Paris.
+At 8 am on Sunday, you can walk right in to the Notre-Dame and have the place mostly to yourself.
+Just an hour and a half later, it filled up with tour groups and regular parishoners arriving for mass.
+Unfortunately, I realized at this point that I left the famous #wheresupgrd hat on the plane…

 Anyway, before heading inside, Prita and I spent some time admiring the outside of the cathedral.
 The front entrance features ornate arched doorways and stone and woodwork, along with numerous gargoyles on the second story balcony and on the cathedral spires.